bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 - Publish an API to the {{ glossary_tooltip term_id="api-directory" }} for developers to discover

 !!! note "Operating system"
+    The commands provided in this tutorial are compatible with Linux, MacOS, and Windows.

-    The commands provided in this tutorial are for a Unix shell (e.g. `bash`, `zsh`).
-If you are running Windows, it is recommended to use WSL2.
+    However, the commands provided in most of our documentation are for a Unix shell (e.g. `bash`, `zsh`).

-    Alternatively, if you have access to a Platform Services OpenShift cluster, you can use the OpenShift commmand line [terminal](https://console.apps.silver.devops.gov.bc.ca/terminal) from any operating system.
+    If you are running Windows, it is recommended to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 <!-- prerequisites -->
 <!-- NONE - this is a beginner tutorial -->